 Your LinkedIn is a de-facto resume

-And the rest of your social media matters, too
+The rest of your social media matters, too

 And once you’ve owned you, embrace it

-We are living in the era of authenticity.
+We’re living in the era of authenticity.

 We want you to show up and with us, too.
 Join our judgment-free zone—the HerMoney private Facebook group—today!